snowmeltarcade/projectbirdracing/documentation/technical_architecture/graphics.md

 ### Rendering Algorithm

-This algorithm will be followed to render a complete scene:
+This algorithm will be used to render a complete scene:

 ```c++
 // == load time ==